TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

     >>> mock_instance.__aexit__.assert_awaited_once()

-Creating a Mock from an Existing Object
+Creating a Mock kutoka an Existing Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One problem with over use of mocking is that it couples your tests to the
 implementation of your mocks rather than your real code.
 Suppose you have a
-class that implements ``some_method``.
+kundi that implements ``some_method``.
 In a test for another class, you
 provide a mock of this object that *also* provides ``some_method``.
 If later
 you refactor the first class, so that it no longer has ``some_method`` - then
 your tests will continue to pass even though your code is now broken!